runeisnot-email/rune-rfc/protocol.md

 The client transmits a signed, encrypted message with a maximum payload sized imposed by server configuration and announced during the sending negotiation.

+The original sender message is referred to as the `MESSAGE` which is encrypted with the receiver's public key, and then wrapped in a `CLIENT MESSAGE` which is then encrypted with the server's public key to be actually send to the server with the `MESSAGE` command.

-The message content is formed as the following XML.
+The `MESSAGE` is formed as the following XML.
 If no encoding attribute is specified UTF-8 is assumed:

 ```xml